-In Argentina, as in most countries in the world, the people have had to watch their spending on Christmas presents this year.
+Background: In Argentina, as in most countries in the world, the people have had to watch their spending on Christmas presents this year.
 Most Argentines agree that their country is going through the most agonising phase of its history and it is beset with serious economic and political problems.

 The Argentinian peso was devalued earlier this year by fifty per cent and a ceiling placed on wage increases.
 The people are faced with continually spiralling costs and inflation is expected to average 300 per cent over this year.

 But Christmas celebrations continue.
 The rich families are still able to buy their presents at large department stores but the poorer families turn to the street markets.